We’ve answered a bunch of questions about our new satellite in different places, but here’s a summary of what you might be curious about.

 How powerful is it?

 We measure a satellite’s power in its capacity to move data through it, known as “throughput.”
 Throughput is measured in gigabytes per second.
-ViaSat-2 will have a throughput capacity of about 300 Gbps, possibly even more.
+ViaSat-2 will have a throughput capacity of about 260 Gbps.
 Here’s a look at the capacity of our previous satellites:

 - Anik F2: 2 Gbps